gliff-ai/roadmap/README.md

 [{{back to navigation}}](#table-of-contents)

-This repository **does not accept contributions** unfortunately as content has been developed with specific gliff.ai team practises and preferences in mind.
+This repository **does not accept contributions** unfortunately as content has been developed with specific gliff.ai team practises and preferences in mind. _However_, an issue can still be raised if you recognise a problem you wish to bring to the gliff.ai teams attention.

-However, we do have several repositories within the gliff.ai github space that we welcome all contributors and any contributions on.
-These will be marked with the topic tag **contributors-welcome** meaning we welcome contributions on this repository!
+We do have several repositories within the gliff.ai github space that  welcome all contributions and contributors on.
+These will be marked with the topic tag **contributions-welcome** meaning we welcome contributions on this repository!
 Search for them [here](https://github.com/search?q=topic%3Acontributors-welcome+org%3Agliff-ai&type=Repositories)!

 Check out the [gliff.ai Contribution Guide](https://github.com/gliff-ai/.github/blob/main/CONTRIBUTING.md) 👋 to learn more!